Skip to main content

 Sarah Steverman

-Sarah Steverman, Ph.D., M.S.W. is NABH’s vice president of regulatory affairs, quality, and compliance.
+Sarah Steverman, Ph.D., M.S.W. is NABH’s vice president of quality and regulatory affairs.
 In this role, she is responsible for developing regulatory solutions and policy recommendations that support and promote quality behavioral healthcare services nationwide.

 Sarah advances NABH’s advocacy priorities through monitoring legislation and regulations that affect the behavioral healthcare industry and providing strategic direction about essential programs and initiatives in the federal regulatory environment.
 She also manages NABH’s Quality Committee and Behavioral Health Services within General Healthcare Systems Committee.